 Every baby born in Washington is screened for about two dozen serious health problems, giving doctors a chance to identify babies with those problems and deliver treatment early, when it can prevent complications and save lives.
 About five years ago, Skoda-Smith and Torgerson proposed that the state’s screening lab add testing for SCID.

 “They were immediately on board, but they didn’t have the equipment or expertise to do the SCID test — or the funding to pay for it,” Torgerson says.

 Still, Michael Glass, who directed the state lab at the time, was determined to bring SCID screening to Washington.
 The test increases screening costs by about $8 per patient (approximately 8%).
 Glass started the political process to add funding to the governor’s budget while his staff figured out how to conduct the test.

 “The state lab folks visited our lab and labs in Wisconsin, Massachusetts and New York to see how other states do SCID screening,” Skoda-Smith says.
 “Then they developed a terrific test of their own.”

 Testifying for change

 Research by Drs.
-Laurie Burroughs (center) and Suzanne Skoda-Smith (center right) — pictured here during patient rounds with (from left) physician assistant Natalie Riotto, Dr. Ali Algiraigri and nurse practitioner Jessica McMeekin — showed that once newborns get sick, their long-term survival rate drops to around 50%.
+Laurie Burroughs (right) – pictured here during patient rounds with (from left) physician assistant Natalie Riotto and Dr. Ali Algiraigri – showed that once newborns with SCID get sick, their long-term survival rate drops to around 50%.